imagej/imagej.github.io/_pages/Developing_ImageJ_in_IntelliJ_IDEA.md

 description: test description
 ---

-{% include develop-menu content='source' %}This article explains how to install and configure IntelliJ IDEA for use with [ImageJ](ImageJ) development.
+This article explains how to install and configure IntelliJ IDEA for use with [ImageJ](ImageJ) development.
 Directions correspond to IntelliJ IDEA 11.1, and may need adjustment for other versions.

 Install and configure IDEA
 --------------------------